influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/security.md

 ---
 title: Security Best Practices
 menu:
-  influxdb_1_3:
+  enterprise_influxdb_1_3:
-    weight: 80
+    weight: 90
-    parent: administration
+    parent: Administration
 ---

-Some customers may choose to install InfluxDB with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
+Some customers may choose to install InfluxEnterprise with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
-Check out the sections below for how protect the data in your InfluxDB instance.
+Check out the sections below for how protect the data in your InfluxEnterprise instance.

 ## Enable Authentication

-Password protect your InfluxDB instance to keep any unauthorized individuals from accessing your data.
+Password protect your InfluxEnterprise instance to keep any unauthorized individuals from accessing your data.

 Resources: